The Bankrate promise

 Paying bills and making regular purchases with a credit card instead of cash or debit (and then paying off the balance before it accrues interest) is a great way to earn rewards points and cash back on nearly every dollar you spend.

 But when you factor in more than one credit card, allowing further diversity in your rewards, you can maximize even more.

 For many consumers, this strategy can make a ton of sense.
-You can qualify for more travel perks and cardholder benefits and use your credit cards strategically in order to earn more rewards on specific purchases than you would if you stuck with a single rewards credit card.
+You can qualify for more travel perks and cardholder benefits if you use your credit cards strategically, earning more rewards on specific purchases than you would if you stuck with a single rewards credit card.

 What is the Amex trifecta?

 The American Express trifecta is one strategic combination of cards that is extremely popular with rewards enthusiasts.
 This card combination earns exceptional travel perks for globetrotting, but also benefits from double rewards on regular purchases as well as more rewards from bonus categories each card offers.

 A big benefit of the Amex trifecta is the ability to combine all your rewards points into a single account.
-Once you figure out the optimal card for each purchase you make, all of your rewards pool together, making American Express Membership Rewards points redemptions simple.
+Once you figure out the optimal card for each purchase you make, all your rewards pool together, making American Express Membership Rewards points redemptions simple.

 Which cards make up the Amex trifecta?

-The combination of cards within the Amex trifecta is especially excellent for frequent travelers who can take advantage of perks like airport lounge access and annual airline credits.
-Here’s a basic rundown of each card’s earning structure, welcome bonus and important benefits:
+The combination of cards within the Amex trifecta is especially beneficial for frequent travelers who can take advantage of perks like airport lounge access and annual airline credits.
+Here’s a basic rundown of each card’s earning structure, welcome offer and important benefits: